CiscoDevNet/iotsp-device-sdk-java/README.md

   - The examples directory contains two subdirectories - iotsp-batching and iotsp-edge-rule-engine.
 These directories contain information on how to install and run the sample applications.
 They also provide APIs and documentation on different options the sample applications provide and use.

 ### libs
 This directory contains libraries necessary for runnning the above sample applications.

+## Change Log

+### Pi-Sensehat
+Aug 08, 2017		Initial Check in

+### iotsp-edge-rule-engine
+Aug 08, 2017		Initial Check in
+Nov 22, 2017		Update jars, Special Message, Document update

+### iotsp-batching
+Aug 08, 2017		Initial Check in
+Nov 22, 2017		Update jars, Special Message, Document update

 ## Support
 Please email all questions and feedback to dataconnect-support@cisco.com